 - Stroll the main street (Rua João Mendonça), lined with bakeries selling ovos moles, Aveiro’s famous egg-yolk sweets.

-- Enjoy fresh seafood at local restaurants like Maré Cheia.
+- Enjoy fresh seafood at local restaurants.

-Best Way to Visit
+Best Way to Visit Aveiro from Porto

 - Public transportation: Direct trains from Porto’s Campanhã or São Bento stations make Aveiro an easy day trip.